solana-labs/solana/docs/src/developing/programming-model/accounts.md

 ## Rent

-Keeping accounts alive on Solana incurs a storage cost called _rent_ because the cluster must actively maintain the data to process any future transactions on it.
+Keeping accounts alive on Safecoin incurs a storage cost called _rent_ because the cluster must actively maintain the data to process any future transactions on it.
 This is different from Bitcoin and Ethereum, where storing accounts doesn't incur any costs.